simonseo/blackjack/README.md

 strategy.
 Specifically, fill in src/test/system/BlackJackStrategyGame.java such that

-1. it is creates players with different strategies,
+1. it creates players with different strategies,

 2. adds those players to a table,